 - Prepare the chocolate coating: In a small saucepan, using a double boiler, or in a bowl in the microwave (in 20-second increments), gently melt the chocolate and coconut oil, whisking until smooth and fully melted.

 - Dip the cookies: Dip each of the cooled cookies halfway into the melted chocolate mixture, then transfer them to a wax paper or parchment lined baking sheet.
 Place that in the refrigerator until set and hardened.

 Tips for Best Results

-- Don’t skip the dough chilling step: Otherwise, the gluten free shortbread cookies will spread a lot!
+- Don’t skip the dough chilling step: Otherwise almond flour shortbread cookies will spread a lot!

 - Be careful not to over bake the cookies: Cookies should remain pale when removed from the oven (not golden).